MalikOJBS/student-directory/README.md

 # student-directory

-A student directory project, which allows you to manage a list of students enrolled at Villains academy
+A student directory project, which allows you to manage the list of students enrolled at Villains academy

 ## How to use